proofgeist/JSONCustomFunctions/README.md

  *             BaseElements Plugin version 3.0 or greater *
  * HISTORY:
+ *             Modified on 2015-JAN-26 Todd Geist, todd@geistinteractive.com
+ *                     fixed a bug in handling "" as a newValue
- *             CREATED on 2015-JAN-06 Todd Geist, todd@geistinteractive.com
+ *             MODIFIED on 2015-JAN-24 Todd Geist, todd@geistinteractive.com
  *                     changed name to jsonModify ( json ; property ; value )
  *             CREATED on 2015-JAN-06 Todd Geist, todd@geistinteractive.com
  *